 Explore Monte Palace Tropical Garden

 Monte Palace is located close to the Botanical Gardens, so you can eventually explore them on the same day.
 Both gardens have different things to offer, but after experiencing them I recommend you Monte Palace Tropical Garden the most.
 This oriental garden has several Japanese gardens and is beautifully decorated with Asian sculptures.
-Scattered over an area of 70.000 square meters.
-So it’s two times to size of the Botanical Gardens!
-The extensive exotic plant collection comes from all over the world and can be seen throughout the garden which is beautifully decorated with Asian sculptures.
+Scattered over an area of 70.000 square meters, you will need a few hours to explore the whole property!
+The extensive exotic plant collection comes from all over the world and can be seen throughout the garden which is two times the size of the Botanical Gardens!
 At the central lake you can enjoy a man made waterfall which is a perfect place to have a break.
 You can eventually go down with a toboggan ride if you’d like to do this traditional activity.
 The entrance fee for the Monte Palace Garden is quite expensive with €12,50 per person.

 Drink a cocktail at one of the rooftop bars in Funchal

 The incredible views on the Atlantic Ocean can be seen even better from a rooftop terrace or bar.
 Luckily there is quite some choice in Funchal with some amazing rooftop bars.
 Some hotels have the luxury of a rooftop bar which you can visit as a guest.
 But if you don’t stay at these hotels or accommodations with rooftop access, then you can still experience the incredible views.
 The rooftop bars and restaurants of several hotels are open for visitors from outside, you only have to make a reservation for dinner or go there for drinks.
 Below a list of the best rooftop bars in Funchal.